ATMs are located in the main hospital café and by the security desk on the first floor.

 Case managers and social workers can help you with any financial, social, or emotional issues related to your illness or hospitalization.
 Your case manager also helps you and your family create a safe discharge plan.
 Call 661-949-5025 to reach a case manager, or ask your nurse to connect you with Case Management.

-Mail, packages, or other deliveries will be delivered to your room by a volunteer.
+Mail, packages, or other deliveries will be brought to your room by a volunteer.
 Anything delivered after you are discharged will be sent to your home.
 Please tell those writing to you to use your full name so we can ensure delivery.
 Flowers will be delivered to you as soon as they arrive, unless you are in a critical care unit or have a restriction due to a health-related condition.
-In that case, they will be sent home with a friend or loved one, or held until you transfer to a different floor.
-Please note, if you opt out of the hospital directory, deliveries will be returned to sender.
+In that case, they will be sent home with a friend or loved one or held until you transfer to a different floor.
+Please note: if you opt out of the hospital directory, deliveries will be returned to sender.

 You may request newspapers and magazines by calling the Volunteer department at 661-949-5105.

-Visitor Dining
+Visitor dining

 We invite all visitors to dine in our Café on J or 15th Street Café.
 Most major credit cards are accepted.

-Location: main hospital
+Location: Main hospital

 Hours:

-Location: Women and Infant Pavilion
+Location: Women and Infants Pavilion

 Hours:

-Patient Meals
+Patient meals

 Patient meals are delivered directly to patient rooms.
 Patients are not permitted to dine in either café after admission or if they have been checked in to the emergency department and are waiting to be seen.